Frequently Asked Questions

 - Retrofit your chillers.
 Are your chillers more than 10 years old?
-Chillers are in continuous enhance process.
+Chillers are in continuous enhance the process.
 Retrofitting the plant with new chillers may reduce your energy consumption.

 - Look for integrated energy production.
 If you are producing cooling with chillers and heating in boilers, try to substitute this for a heat pump which produces cooling and heating with the same primary energy.
 Have you evaluated a tri-generation option to produce your own electricity?

-- Implement a thermal energy storage is best the way to boost the efficiency.
-With thermal energy storage, part of the cooling energy production is transferred from day time (when temperature is high and chiller efficiency is low) to night time when efficiency is higher.
+- Implement thermal energy storage is best the way to boost efficiency.
+With thermal energy storage, part of the cooling energy production is transferred from day time (when the temperature is high and chiller efficiency is low) to night time when efficiency is higher.
 With TES, the overall efficiency all around the year is significantly increased.

 Which are the best technologies in order to reduce the District Cooling plant footprint and built up area?

-District Cooling plant footprint is always an issue.
+District Cooling Plant footprint is always an issue.
 Most of the DC plants are located in residential areas where the price per square meter is very high.
 A reduction in footprint is very beneficial.